 - Pack the pineapple and liquid into jars, leaving 1/2 inch headspace.

-- Can in a water bath canner, processing 15 minutes for half pints and 20 minutes for quarts (adjusting for altitude).
+- Can in a water bath canner, processing 15 minutes for half-pints or pints, and 20 minutes for quarts (adjusting for altitude).

 - Remove from the canner and allow to cool to room temperature.
 Check jars for seal and use any unsealed jars immediately